eddyerburgh/notes/docs/computer-networking/computer-networking.md

 A wide area network (WAN) covers a large geographical area, like a country or continent.

-WANs are often made up of different kinds of networking technology, and lots WANs are made up of connected networks (internetworks).
+WANs are often made up of different kinds of networking technology, and lots WANs are made up of connected networks.

 The Internet is an example of a WAN.
 Another example of a WAN is the cellular telephone network.